Chat with us on Facebook

 If you love working with kids, are passionate about children's rights and/or are simply looking for a meaningful way to spend your time in LSE, Students for Children provides you the chance to exact real change in our community.
 Join us to meet students with beliefs and interests similar to your own and work together to do good for children in need!

 As a member, you will be the first to know about and gain priority access to all our fundraising and advocacy events.
 You will also get to lend a helping hand to any and all the fundraising/charity events we plan or assist to execute such as bucket collections, Save the Children's annual Christmas run or fundraisers planned by our subcommittee members.
 The purchase of membership also serves a prerequisite to all subcommittee applications.

-Subcommittee applications will be rolled out on FacebookInstagram as well as through our Society newsletter (via your LSE email) on the 27th September (Sunday).
-Please be prepared to provide a short write-up on your interests and ideas for fundraising and advocacy subcommittee applications.
+Subcommittee applications will be rolled out on FacebookInstagram as well as through our Society newsletter (via your LSE email) on the 27th September (Monday) and close on 9th October (Saturday).
+Successful applicants will be notified, required to attend a training session in Week 3 of Michaelmas Term (11th-15th) and expected to commit for at least the full duration of Michaelmas Term, Please be prepared to provide a short write-up on your interests and ideas for fundraising and advocacy subcommittee applications.
 Do bear in mind that we accept applications on a rolling basis, so keep a close look out for more details!

 Events and Activities

 As a Students for Children member you'll get to participate in:

 - Planning/executing regular fundraising events and collaborative projects